nobl9/sloctl/README.md

 ## Usage

-Sloctl comes with built-in documentation for each command, to access it,
+Sloctl includes built-in documentation for each command, to access it, run:
-run:

 ```shell
 sloctl <command> --help